evanwporter/svlogger/README.md

 - 🟪 **critical**, printed in pink
 - 🟥 **error**, printed in red

+Another function named **msg** is available to print a message without prepended severity prefix.

 If verbosity is 0, no messages are logged.
 If equal to 1, everything is logged.
 If verbosity=2, only info, warning, critical and errors and so on until 5.
 All